Table of contents

 3. Important points about civil partnerships statistics

-Civil partnership dissolution statistics are derived from information recorded by HM Courts and Tribunals Service (HMCTS) during the dissolution process, and include annulments.
+• Civil partnership dissolution statistics are derived from information recorded by HM Courts and Tribunals Service (HMCTS) during the dissolution process; for further details, see our Civil partnership dissolutions dataset.

-Our dissolution statistics for couples of the same sex are available back to 2007 and they do not include couples who separate but do not dissolve their civil partnership.
+• Our dissolution statistics for same-sex couples are available from 2007 and for opposite-sex couples from 2022; they do not include couples who separate but do not dissolve their civil partnership.

-National Records of Scotland publish regular civil partnership formation statistics and Scottish Government publish civil partnership dissolutions statistics as part of their Civil justice statistics in Scotland.
+• Civil partnership formation statistics are published regularly by the National Records of Scotland, and Scottish Government publish civil partnership dissolutions statistics as part of their Civil justice statistics in Scotland.

-Statistics on marriages are published in our annual Marriages in England and Wales bulletin; marriages between same-sex couples have been possible in England and Wales since 29 March 2014.
+• Statistics on Marriages in England and Wales and Divorces in England and Wales are published annually; marriages between same-sex couples have been possible in England and Wales since 29 March 2014 and divorces of same-sex couples since 2015.

 4. Quality summary